100 Proof (film)

-100 Proof is a 1997 independently produced American thriller film written and directed by Jeremy Horton.
+100 Proof is a 1997 American independent Southern Gothic thriller film written and directed by Jeremy Horton.
 Shot on location in Kentucky, it is based on the true story of a killing spree that took place in Lexington in 1986.
 Two women, LaFonda Fay Foster and Tina Hickey Powell, murdered five people in the real-life incident.
 The film's supporting cast includes Jim Varney, who portrays the drunk, violent, incestuous father of one of the two women at the center of the story.
 Varney's role is radically different from the humorous Ernest P. Worrell character for which he was best known.

 Plot

 Close friends Rae and Carla live an impoverished life in a quiet, depressed Southern town.
 They pay for their drug and alcohol habits through odd jobs, grifting, and occasional prostitution.
 Rae has a disturbing encounter with her abusive, alcoholic father at a local bar.
 The two friends then head out to the countryside to score some cocaine and a brutal cycle of violence ensues.